pittar-sandbox/cost-management-demo/README.md

 **DO NOT CHECK THIS FILE INTO GIT!**

-In the `instance` directory, create a credentials secret named `credentials-secret.yaml` with contents like this:
+In the `base/instance` directory, create a credentials secret named `credentials-secret.yaml` with contents like this:

 ```
 apiVersion: v1